HL7/fhir-shorthand/input/pagecontent/reference.md

 #### Data Type Choice [x] Paths

 FHIR represents a choice of data types using `foo[x]` notation.
 To address a single data type, replace the `[x]` with the data type name (also capitalizing the first letter).
-To illustrate, Condition.onset[x], with choices dateTime, Age, Period, Range or string would have paths onsetDateTime, onsetAge, onsetPeriod, etc. This follows the approach used in FHIR JSON and XML serialization and is customary in FHIR.
+To illustrate, Condition.onset[x], with choices dateTime, Age, Period, Range or string would have paths onsetDateTime, onsetAge, onsetPeriod, etc. This follows [the approach used in FHIR](http://hl7.org/fhir/R4/formats.html#choice).

 > **Note:** foo[x] choices are NOT addressed as foo[boolean], foo[Quantity], etc.